Hammarn/1MB335/Lab4.md

 The boundaries (i.e. start and end) identified by GeSeq for the different features might not be accurate.
 One way to verify the accuracy of the boundaries is to perform a blast.
 For that, you need to navigate to the GenBank entry of your close relative or reference (see Table 1 in Session 3 if you do not remember!).
 GenBank is the default format of the NCBI entry, e.g. [here](https://www.ncbi.nlm.nih.gov/nuccore/NC_001328.1) for Caenorhabditis elegans).
 In the top right of your reference’s GenBank page is a dropdown box titled 'send'.
 Click on this and select 'coding sequences' in .fasta protein format, this will open the file on your computer.
 The file contains the amino acid sequence of all the protein coding features of your reference.
 We will use these sequences to finalize the boundaries of the protein features that we have imported from GeSeq by BLASTing the reference sequence against your own.

 First you will verify the boundaries of *cox2*.
-Then you will perform the same thing for two more genes of your choice.
 This is similar to the work you did in Session 3 with *cox1*.

 Here are the instructions for *cox2*: Open the `blastx` page of NCBI and select 'Align two or more sequences'.
 Within the text file you just downloaded from NCBI, search for the string “cox2” and copy the amino acid sequence for this gene.
 Return to your blastx window.
 Now paste your copied *cox2* sequence into the bottom of the two dialog windows.
 Now either paste in or upload your .fasta sequence into the top dialog window.
 Note that we chose a file rather than pasting a nucleotide sequence into the window.
 Also, note that you must choose the correct genetic code, otherwise your results will be inaccurate.
 This will vary according to the taxon and the locus.
 Depending on your species, you will choose from: Vertebrate mitochondrial or invertebrate mitochondrial.
 You can find more information about the different genetic code on this [wikipedia page](https://en.wikipedia.org/wiki/List_of_genetic_codes) (which suggests the alternative code 14 for nematodes - those of you working with nematodes can go ahead and try!).